Scorecard

 This page answers the hardest evidence question on the site: did Verdify make useful greenhouse decisions, or did it merely create plans?

-Planning quality is not a single number.
+The scorecard is not a single number.
 It is the relationship between:

 - what the forecast said would happen